Dear Parents/Guardians and Students:

 Scheduled Meeting Policy

-It is the policy of Soaring Heights Charter School not to discriminate on the basis of age, religion, national origin, or disability in its educational programs, activities, or employment practices.
+It is the policy of Soaring Heights Charter School not to discriminate on the basis of age, gender, religion, national origin, or disability in its educational programs, activities, or employment practices.